Table of Contents

 ShipBob’s technology provides data-driven inventory location recommendations

-If you partner with ShipBob for fulfillment and distribution, our free proprietary technology and analytics tool use your historical order data to display your current shipping speeds and costs, and compare those to what they would be if you used different fulfillment centers in ShipBob’s network.
+If you partner with ShipBob for fulfilment and distribution, our free proprietary technology and analytics tool use your historical order data to display your current shipping speeds and costs, and compare those to what they would be if you used different fulfilment centres in different states and countries in ShipBob’s network.

 With new locations being added all the time, ShipBob will help us service customers in more and more countries around the world over time.“